Hempvana Arrow Posture Review: Is It Safe and Effective?

 This is an important drawback to consider if you’re someone who has a bigger chest or big/broad shoulders.
 If that’s you, there’s a chance that even the L/XL size will cause you some discomfort.

-Therefore, the Arrow Posture should be part of an overall plan to strengthen your back through posture exercises, Conrad said.
+Therefore, the Arrow Posture should be part of an overall plan to strengthen your back through posture exercises, Dr. Conrad said.
 If not, then your posture will look great when you wear the brace but the muscles in your back will get weaker.

 Now, just because the Hempvana Arrow Posture won’t solve your underlying posture issues doesn’t mean it can’t be helpful.
 It’s a great way to provide interim posture improvement while you strengthen your back through exercise.